ardubc2004/WindowsBackgroundService/README.md

-To create the service (in cmd): sc create "ArtemService" binPath="(path to the service executable)"
+To create the service (in cmd): sc create "ArtemService" binPath="(path to the service executable)" --k --t